 Environments are collections of related workspaces that correspond to functional areas, SDLC stages, projects, or any grouping that is required.

-The environment is where you can assign policies, credentials, registry modules, registry templates, and VCS providers that will then be available or enforced on every workspace in that environment.
+The environment is where policies, credentials, registry modules, registry templates, and VCS providers can be created that will then be available or enforced on every workspace in that environment.

-All items placed at the account scope can be optionally shared across environments.
+All objects managed in the account can be optionally shared across all environments.

 Workspaces within an environment are where Terraform configurations are run to deploy infrastructure, and where state files are stored.